Skip to main contentSkip to main navigationSkip to footer content

 Placement Exam An exam first-year students take to determine where they place in a particular subject (most often English or Math).

 Plagiarism The act of using and passing off someone else's work as your own.
+Plagiarism also includes submitting work you previously submitted for another class without professor consent.
 Plagiarism is a violation of the student code of conduct.

 Priority Registration A date assigned to certain groups of students that need to register for their classes sooner than the general student population.
-Priority registration is common with student athletes who need to select courses that will not interfere with sports.
+Priority registration is given to in-season athletes and students with documented disabilities.

 Provost A senior-level academic officer of a university who oversees all academic policies and matters related to the curriculum.